SuzeShardlow/Unscramble/README.md

 ## Introduction

-I recently trained to become a software engineer at a 12-week web development immersive bootcamp.

-**After the first two weeks of classes (which covered HTML, CSS, basic JavaScript, jQuery and object-oriented programming), we were tasked to create a game using JavaScript in just seven days.**
+**After two weeks of learning basic JavaScript, jQuery and object-oriented programming I created a game using JavaScript in just seven days.**

 To challenge myself and test my understanding of creating methods and functions and manipulating a DOM, I chose a game which was heavy on logic.